Ali-raza365/ReelsApp/client/README.md

 ### Features

-Reelzzz App is a powerful, High-performance Social Media app built using React Native.
+ReelVibe App is a powerful, High-performance Social Media app built using React Native.
 It features:

 * 📸 Photo and Video Record Upload
 * 🗿 Login with Google / Facebook React Native Node JS Mongoose